manticoresoftware/manticoresearch/manual/Extensions/SphinxSE.md

 # SphinxSE

-SphinxSE is a MySQL storage engine which can be compiled into MySQL/MariaDB server using its pluggable architecture.
+SphinxSE is a MySQL storage engine that can be compiled into MySQL/MariaDB servers using their pluggable architecture.

-Despite the name, SphinxSE does *not* actually store any data itself.
-It is actually a built-in client which allows MySQL server to talk to `searchd`, run search queries, and obtain search results.
-All indexing and searching happen outside MySQL.
+Despite its name, SphinxSE does *not* actually store any data itself.
+Instead, it serves as a built-in client that enables the MySQL server to communicate with `searchd`, execute search queries, and retrieve search results.
+All indexing and searching take place outside MySQL.

-Obvious SphinxSE applications include:
+Some common SphinxSE applications include:
-* easier porting of MySQL FTS applications to Manticore;
+* Simplifying the porting of MySQL Full-Text Search (FTS) applications to Manticore;
-* allowing Manticore use with programming languages for which native APIs are not available yet;
+* Enabling Manticore use with programming languages for which native APIs are not yet available;
-* optimizations when additional Manticore result set processing on MySQL side is required (eg. JOINs with original document tables, additional MySQL-side filtering, etc).
+* Offering optimizations when additional Manticore result set processing is needed on the MySQL side (e.g., JOINs with original document tables or additional MySQL-side filtering).

 ## Installing SphinxSE

 You will need to obtain a copy of MySQL sources, prepare those, and then recompile MySQL binary.
-MySQL sources (mysql-5.x.yy.tar.gz) could be obtained from <http://dev.mysql.com> Web site.
+MySQL sources (mysql-5.x.yy.tar.gz) could be obtained from <http://dev.mysql.com> website.

 ### Compiling MySQL 5.0.x with SphinxSE